MicrosoftDocs/cpp-docs/docs/standard-library/hash-set-class.md

         << *hs1_rIter << "." << endl;

    // begin can be used to start an iteration
-   // throught a hash_set in a forward order cout << "The hash_set is: ";
+   // through a hash_set in a forward order cout << "The hash_set is: ";
    for ( hs1_Iter = hs1.begin( ) ; hs1_Iter != hs1.end( );
          hs1_Iter++ )